NhaundarL/anonymizer/README.md

 2. Navigate to: Settings → Account → Delete Account
 3. Confirm the deletion request

-Alternatively, users may request deletion via the contact email listed in the Privacy Policy.
+Alternatively, users may request deletion via the contact email listed in the Delete account file.

 Deletion is permanent and removes all associated account data from our systems.

 For full instructions, see:
-`ACCOUNT_DELETION.md`
+`delete-account.md`

 ---